Our top pick for

 There are a few different ways that this level of interest in shorting Myers Industries shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Myers Industries.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Myers Industries.

 Find out more about how you can short Myers Industries stock.